chuckhoupt/awstats/README.md

 	To run awstats as a CGI (for real-time statistics), your web server must also be able to run such scripts.
-	  If not, you can solve this by downloading last Perl version at: http://www.activestate.com/ActivePerl/ (Windows)
+	  If not, you can solve this by downloading the lateset Perl version at: http://www.activestate.com/ActivePerl/ (Windows)
 	  http://www.perl.com/pub/language/info/software.html (All OS)